godoctor/godoctor/README.md

     rename
     shortassign

-  <arg> ... are all of the required params for a given <refactoring>,
+  <args> ... are all of the required params for a given <refactoring>,
   to see what these are first execute with -p for said <refactoring>.

 ### 3.2 Output